NVIDIA/NeMo/tools/nemo_forced_aligner/README.md

 * **[OPTIONAL]** `batch_size`: The batch_size that will be used for generating log-probs and doing Viterbi decoding.
 (Default: 1).

+* **[OPTIONAL]** `minimum_timestamp_duration`: a float indicating a minimum duration (in seconds) for timestamps in the CTM.
+If any line in the CTM has a duration lower than the `minimum_timestamp_duration`, it will be enlarged from the middle outwards until it meets the minimum_timestamp_duration, or reaches the beginning or end of the audio file.
+Note that this may cause timestamps to overlap.
+(Default: 0, i.e. no modifications to predicted duration).

 # Input manifest file format
 NFA needs to be provided with a 'manifest' file where each line specifies the absolute "audio_filepath" and "text" of each utterance that you wish to produce alignments for, like the format below: